KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Calibration Ablations

 \section{Calibration Ablations}

+\fref{fig:calibration} outlines the accuracy and efficiency challenges which our work addresses in order to enable accurate and efficient KV cache quantization.
+We demonstrate that we can circumvent the challenges related to efficiently performing online per-channel scaling factor computation by instead calibrating offline for the scaling factor without hurting accuracy.
+Additionally, we show that we can perform per-token scaling factor and outlier threshold computation efficiently online during inference, thereby enabling accurate per-token quantization without compromising on efficiency.

 \tref{tab:calibration} shows accuracy results when using offline calibration for computing the scaling factors for the Keys.
-For 4-bit quantization, we observe no accuracy loss when calibrating scaling factors offline.
 For 3-bit quantization, we observe minor accuracy degradation when not employing outlier extraction methods.
 However, if we remove a small percentage of outliers, then the accuracy with offline calibration is the same as computing the scaling factors online per-channel during evaluation.
 This demonstrates that when incorporating outlier extraction methods, we are better able to perform offline calibration due to reduced sensitivity to outliers (either to outliers during calibration that exaggerate the quantization range, or to outliers during evaluation that cannot be represented accurately if there weren't large outliers observed during calibration).

 \tref{tab:topk} shows the runtime for the $topk$ operation for the LLaMA-7B model (which is required for computing outlier thresholds online).
-It compares the runtime of the $topk$ operation with the runtime for the QKV projections, finding that the $topk$ runtime is 60\% of the matrix-vector operation runtime.
+It compares the runtime of the $topk$ operation with the runtime for the QKV projections, finding that the $topk$ runtime is 45\% of the matrix-vector operation runtime for a single projection layer.
 The $topk$ operation can also be performed efficiently on the CPU, so we can actually run this operation \textit{in parallel} with the subsequent linear layer matrix-vector operations on the GPU (which is possible by computing the Value projection before the Key and Query projections).
 This allows us to compress the activations dynamically without added runtime overhead, thereby enabling online scaling factor computation for the Value tensors.